jasmyhigh/penumbra/docs/protocol/src/dex/swap.md

 - [ ] TODO: on the client side, allow a "time preference" slider (immediate vs long duration), which spreads execution of randomized sub-amounts across multiple blocks at randomized intervals within some time horizon

-- [ ] TODO: extract below into separate section about privacy on penumbra
+- [ ] TODO: extract below into a separate section about privacy on penumbra

 Assuming that all amounts are disclosed, an attacker could attempt to deanonymize parts of the transaction graph by tracing amounts, using